Hungarian Jewish Museum and Archives (Magyar Zsidó Múzeum és Levéltár)

 The 1930s and The New Building

 By 1932, a new museum building was completed next to the Dohány Street Synagogue.
-This annex was designed in a style that complemented the main synagogue building.
-The new permanent exhibition opened its doors to the public on December 26.
+Designed in a style that complemented the main synagogue building, the new permanent exhibition opened its doors on December 26, providing a dedicated space to celebrate and preserve Jewish history and culture.

 The anti-Jewish policies of the 1930s and 1950s hindered the museum’s progress.
-The “Emancipation Exhibition” in 1938 showcased the circumstances of the 1867 emancipation law and the assimilation process of Hungarian Jews.
+Despite these challenges, the museum held the “Emancipation Exhibition” in 1938, showcasing the circumstances of the 1867 emancipation law and the assimilation process of Hungarian Jews.
+This exhibition highlighted the resilience and cultural contributions of the Jewish community during a time of increasing oppression.

-During the wartime years between 1939 and 1944, the museum housed the annual art exhibitions of OMIKE, offering a platform for Jewish artists excluded from other forums due to anti-Jewish laws.
-In 1940, museum staff organized collection tours to collect memories of disappearing rural Jewish communities.
-Due to wartime threats, in 1942, a part of the museum’s collection was placed in the cellar of the Hungarian National Museum.
-More valuable items intended for preservation in bank vaults later disappeared during the war.
+During the wartime years between 1939 and 1944, the museum housed OMIKE’s annual art exhibitions, providing a platform for Jewish artists excluded from other forums due to anti-Jewish laws.
+In 1940, museum staff organized collection tours to gather memories of disappearing rural Jewish communities.
+To protect its valuable collection from wartime threats, in 1942, part of the museum’s collection was placed in the cellar of the Hungarian National Museum.
+Unfortunately, more valuable items intended for preservation in bank vaults disappeared during the war.

 After the liberation in 1945, the museum surveyed the tangible heritage of the destroyed rural communities, synagogues, and cemeteries.
 The museum reopened its doors to visitors on July 4, 1947.
 In 1960, a comprehensive exhibition titled “From Slavery to Freedom” opened, detailing the Holocaust and the history of Jewish liberation.
 A new permanent exhibition was launched in 1984 to commemorate the 40th anniversary of the deportations in Hungary.

 In 2016, the museum building underwent comprehensive restoration.
 A new permanent exhibition titled “Tamid” (meaning “always” or “constantly” in Hebrew) was set up.
-This exhibition did not include Holocaust memorabilia as they were moved to a separate museum.
-The exhibit showcases Jewish relics and significant works by Hungarian painters of Jewish origin, such as Imre Ámos, Adolf Fényes, Izsák Perlmutter, and Izsó Köves.
+This exhibition showcases Jewish relics and significant works by Hungarian painters of Jewish origin, such as Imre Ámos, Adolf Fényes, Izsák Perlmutter, and Izsó Köves.
+Holocaust memorabilia were moved to a separate museum, allowing “Tamid” to focus on the broader spectrum of Jewish life and culture.

 Contact Information for Hungarian Jewish Museum and Archives (Magyar Zsidó Múzeum és Levéltár)